-Susan Ingargiola is an associate in the Corporate Practice Group in the firm's New York office.
+Susan Ingargiola is an associate in the Corporate Practice Group in the firm's New York office and a member of the healthcare team.

 Areas of Practice